Biswa Bangla Gate

-Kolkata Gate (officially known as Biswa Bangla Gate) is an arch-monument in the city of New Town, Kolkata, West Bengal, India.
-It is built by Housing Infrastructure Development Corporation (HIDCO) on the Biswa Bangla Sarani at Narkelbagan, Action Area - I of New Town.
-It also houses a restaurant.
-The visitors' gallery and restaurant are surrounded by glass, which will be part of the wall.
-From here, one can see various parts of New Town.
+Biswa Bangla Gate (also known as Kolkata Gate) is an arch-monument in the city of New Town, Kolkata, West Bengal, India.
+It is built by Housing Infrastructure Development Corporation (HIDCO) on the Biswa Bangla Sarani at Narkelbagan, Action Area - I of New Town, Kolkata metropolitan area.
+It also houses India's first hanging restaurant.
+The visitors' gallery and restaurant are surrounded by glass giving a show to various parts of New Town.

-Location

-Kolkata Gate is located over the third rotary traffic island on Biswa Bangla Sarani, near Rabindra Tirtha in Action Area 1, New Town, Kolkata.
-It is connected with the Biswa Bangla Convention Centre metro station of Kolkata Metro Line 6.
+Biswa Bangla Gate is located over the third rotary traffic island on Biswa Bangla Sarani, near Rabindra Tirtha in Action Area 1, New Town, Kolkata.
+It is connected with the Biswa Bangla Convention Centre metro station of Kolkata Metro Orange Line.

 History and construction

 The idea of Kolkata Gate came up under the Newtown beautification project. design was made public in 2015.
 The construction of the Gate started on 6 March 2017.
 The total cost of the construction of the gate was expected to be around ₹25 crore.

 The initial plan for the structure also included a Biswa Bangla globe hanging in the centre of the ring.
 But, while it was being pulled up, the pulley mechanism faulted and it crashed to the ground.
 No one was injured and it was decided to scrap the idea of globe.

 On 2 February 2019, the gate was opened for public by Chief Minister of West Bengal, Mamata Banerjee.

 The ring is supported by two parabolic arches from four sides of the intersection.